Contact Us Today (424) 372-3112

 • Penal Code 487 PC grand theft over $950 can result in felony charges with a sentence of up to three years in state prison and payment of victim restitution.

 • Penal Code 515 PC elevates embezzlement to an aggravated offense when the victim is elderly or dependent.
+This means that if the victim is an elderly person or a dependent adult, the penalties for embezzlement can be significantly increased.
+It's important to understand these potential enhancements when facing embezzlement charges.

 How Can You Fight Embezzlement Charges?